 Learn how to invite people to an organization or project.

 Professional translation agencies can have separate organizations in Crowdin Enterprise.
 The collaboration between the organizations is based on client-vendor relations.
-You can choose a vendor form the Crowdin Enterprise marketplace or invite the translation agency you already work with to be a vendor for you.
+You can choose a vendor from the Crowdin Store or invite the translation agency you already work with to be a vendor for you.
 For this, the agency should register a separate organization in Crowdin Enterprise.

-The good thing about cooperation with a Vendor organization is that there’s no need to invite each of the agency’s translator/proofreader to your organization or project.
+The good thing about cooperation with a Vendor organization is that there’s no need to invite each of the agency’s translators and proofreaders to your organization or project.
 You invite only the vendor organization, which receives a secured copy of the workflow steps it was assigned to as an incoming project.
 Once the incoming project is accepted, they will be able to assign their workflow and specific translators, which will not influence your project’s workflow in any way.
-All the translations they’ll make will be marked as translations done by that vendor, not specific people.
+All their translations will be marked as translations done by that vendor, not specific people.

 Professional translation is a paid service.
-Client and vendor organizations should discuss the rates and the approximate cost for the project before starting cooperation.
+Client and vendor organizations should discuss the rates and approximate project costs before starting cooperation.

 Learn how to invite an Organisation to be a Vendor.